-Last 3 HCPCS Do Not Bill Criteria digits Code Modifier With Pressure Support Ventilator - Includes primary and secondary or backup ventilator for chronic 000 E0463 RR U2 respiratory failure.
-If the client has no clinical potential for weaning, the EPA is valid for 12 months.
-If the client has the potential to be weaned, then the EPA is valid for 6 months.
-All of the following criteria must be met in order to use this EPA: • The client must be under the age of 18 and currently using a pressure support ventilator. • The client must be able to take spontaneous breaths.
-There must be a physician order for the pressure support setting, and the client must be utilizing the ventilator in the pressure. be utilizing the ventilator in the pressure support mode.
+Last 3 HCPCS Do Not Bill

+Criteria digits Code Modifier With

+Pressure Support Ventilator - Includes primary and secondary or backup ventilator for chronic 000 E0463 RR U2

+respiratory failure.

+If the client has no clinical potential for weaning,

+the EPA is valid for 12 months.

+If the client has the potential to be weaned, then

+the EPA is valid for 6 months.

+All of the following evitoric must be motion and an

+All of the following criteria must be met in order to use this EPA:

+• The client must be under the age of 18 and

+currently using a pressure support ventilator.

+• The client must be able to take spontaneous

+breaths.

+• There must be a physician order for the pressure support setting, and the client must

+be utilizing the ventilator in the pressure

+support mode.